Accessibility Tools

 Construction Projects:

 A defensible space inspection is required for all projects requiring a Washoe County Building Permit.
-Refer to NLTFPD Defensible Space Requirements for Construction Projects 2020 and the Building and Permitting Guidelines Updated Feb 28 2019 prior to submitting plans for review.
+Refer to NLTFPD Defensible Space Requirements for Construction Projects 2020 and the Building and Permitting Guidelines Updated Feb 28 2019 before submitting plans for review.